bluewaysw/pcgeos/TechDocs/Markdown/Esp/erout.md

 queue.

 You can modify this behavior by passing MF_REPLACE.
-If you pass this flag, the latter message will supercede an existing message on the queue; that is, the pre-existing message will be discarded, and the new one will take its place in the queue.
+If you pass this flag, the latter message will supersede an existing message on the queue; that is, the pre-existing message will be discarded, and the new one will take its place in the queue.
 (The only difference between the two messages will be in the arguments passed.)